 Because a short sale is contingent upon the seller's lender agreeing to accept less than the amount owed, the short sale addendum clarifies the contingency.
 It also sets forth the time period that the buyer is willing to wait for short sale approval by inserting a blank line for a date, with 45 days as the default.

 Short sale approval typically takes from 30 days to three-four months or longer.
 Although the seller must reasonably cooperate with the lenders, the seller is not obligated to close the short sale if the lender requires a contribution from the seller.

-This part gives the buyer 2 options regarding inspections and contingencies.
+This part gives the buyer two options regarding inspections and contingencies.
 This period can begin either:

 - Immediately upon acceptance, or

-This section pertains to the buyer's earnest money deposit and lets the buyer choose from 2 options:
+This section pertains to the buyer's earnest money deposit and lets the buyer choose from two options:

 Section 4 says there is no guarantee that the seller's bank will approve the short sale.
 Furthermore, the seller's bank may demand to see all the offers and may choose a different offer.
 However, the buyer and seller are free to reject a short sale bank's terms.

-That's because this section lets the seller continue to show the home and send other offers to the bank.
-This means if the seller receives a higher offer, the seller can ask the bank to accept the higher offer in-lieu-of the offer the seller has signed.
+Section 6 lets the seller continue to show the home and send other offers to the bank.
+This means if the seller receives a higher offer, the seller can ask the bank to accept the higher offer in lieu of the offer the seller has signed.
+What?
+Oh, yes, true.